 The Company has recognized a correction in the amount of the provision based on the expected credit losses on its financial assets applying the simplified approach.
-Under IFRS 9, impairment of a financial asset has to be estimated based on the expected credit losses rather than incurred losses (as stated in the predecessor IAS 39).
+Under IFRS 9, impairment of a financial asset has to be estimated based on the expected credit losses rather than incurred losses.